Researchers develop palliative care app to help GPs

 "GPs who are called upon to treat elderly patients in a residential care or at home setting may have limited experience providing palliative care," Dr Parker said.

-"The app provides information that will help them manage and care for their in the final stages of their life," he said.
+"The app provides information that will help them manage and care for their patients in the final stages of their life," he said.

 The palliAGED app can be downloaded at the following stores: